 It is said that, how good a garden or orchard is in summers, depends on the hard work done during winters.
-I do not completely agree with it, but still some work needs to be done at times.
+This may not be the right way of putting things in perspective but still some work needs to be done during winters too.

 The sun is starting to shift north and the birds are starting to show signs that spring is not far away.
 Soon, the trees will start to wake up.
 This is the time when some pruning has to be done.